socketdown/M2B/structure.md

 Data Structure:

-index.html --> opens the splashscreen and the main.js
-main.js --> opens the menubar and loads the content.
+index.html --> opens the splashscreen, the main.js and incorporates all the includes main.html --> opens the menubar and loads the content.
 As default, the last seen tab is opened. configurationfile --> The main configurations can be set in this file. options.js --> loaded by main.js and includes all the options search.js --> " (maybe already included in main.js)